Fraud

 Remedy for Tortious Interference of an Expectancy

-Generally, to recover under the tortious interference of an expectancy doctrine, the plaintiff must prove the following:
+Generally, to recover under the tortious interference of an expectancy doctrine, the plaintiff must prove:

 Only about half the states officially recognize the tortious interference with an expectancy tort.
 Those that do only allow the tort action if there is no probate remedy, or the remedy sought in probate court is either inadequate or denied altogether.